 The high levels of potassium in this potato help balance electrolytes and blood pressure levels.
 This, in turn, reduces the risk of heart disease.
 What’s more, it could help regulate the heart rate and heartbeat.

 Carotenoids and vitamin A in sweet potatoes support the regeneration of the respiratory system.
 This is especially beneficial for smokers as it helps them avoid emphysema (over-inflation of the air sacs in lungs.)

-Sweet potato’s nutrients help reduce the cramps and swelling, thus relaxing the muscles and boosting their energy.
+Sweet potato’s nutrients could help reduce the cramps and swelling, thus relaxing the muscles and boosting their energy.

 The folic acid it contains supports the fetus cell development, preventing fetal tissue damage.

-Thanks to their high vitamin C content, sweet potatoes help fight the common cold, flu, as well as a persistent cough.
+Thanks to their high vitamin C content, sweet potatoes could help fight the common cold, flu, as well as a persistent cough.

 We hope these are enough reasons for you to start eating more sweet potatoes.